petersohn/home_automation/README.md

 * Environemet variables for options that affect how the build is done but not the build code directly.
 * Configuration files written in JSON for options that affect the code itself.
-  These options are are used to generate C++/Python source files by tup.
+  These options are are used to generate C++ source files by tup.

 ### Environment variables